MyBeacon-Engineering/word-generator/README.md

 ## Usage

-The project includes a Makefile to simplify common tasks:
+The project includes a Makefile with various commands to simplify usage:

 ```bash
 # Download the English words file (required before first run)